 But if you don’t sign that lease, then you’re at the mercy of landlords who can raise your rent whenever they want.
 This can not only affect start-ups, but also established businesses, such as this craft brewery in Syracuse(1).

-Thankfully, coworking has revolutionized the way companies approach the office search, tilting the scales toward the consumer and making certain portions of the commercial real estate industry an on-demand experience(2).
+Thankfully, coworking, a type of shared space rental, has revolutionized the way companies approach the office search, tilting the scales toward the consumer and making certain portions of the commercial real estate industry an on-demand experience(2).
 For smaller companies, especially, coworking solutions are replacing long-term leases with flexible member-use agreements(3), giving companies the option to quickly and easily expand or shrink their office portfolios.
-Short-term swing space is often available to larger companies to help when they need to quickly ramp up hiring or tamp down headcount.
+Short-term swing space in serviced office space locations is often available to larger companies to help when they need to quickly ramp up hiring or tamp down headcount.

 Better still, most shared office spaces offer a variety of tiers(4), so they fit almost any budget.
 Ranging from one-person hot desks (first come, first served) to dedicated desks to private suites, coupled with flexible daily or monthly, pay-as-you-go, agreements, businesses can easily scale their workspace based on their needs and growth.
 In fact, in addition to coworking facilities not requiring long-term commitments, they don’t require much up-front cash either, allowing business owners to redeploy cash to other priorities and shorten their paths to profitability.

 There are many benefits of coworking(5), most of which fall closer to the perfect-world, self-actualization, top of Maslow’s famous Hierarchy of Needs pyramid.
 Improved efficiency, idea sharing, networking, social interaction and nonmaterialistic support are some of the documented benefits which occupants experience.
 However, none of those matter if the business itself isn’t profitable and you can’t make payroll!
-Flexible office spaces can help you make sure the basics of your business are covered, allowing you to scale in size and scope, strategically.
+A flexible office with shared space for rent can help you make sure the basics of your business are covered, allowing you to scale in size and scope, strategically.